erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/disable-secureboot-en.md

 ## Pros and cons of secureboot
 > By default, secureboot is enabled in this guide

-##### Pros of secureboot
+##### Pros and cons of secureboot
-- No watermark on homescreen
+- √ No watermark on homescreen
-- Apps that do not work with Test Mode will work
+- √ Apps that do not work with Test Mode will work

-##### Cons of secureboot
+- √ You can update big versions (e.g 22h2 to 23h2) in Windows update directly
-- PC is required to update drivers
+- × You cannot update drivers without a PC

-##### Cons of secureboot disabled
+##### Pros and cons of secureboot disabled
-- SOME applications may not run due to Test Mode
+- √ You can update drivers directly from your tablet; no PC is needed
-- Watermark on homescreen
+- × Test mode watermark on homescreen
+- × Some apps/games with anti-cheat software may not work
+- × You cannot update big versions (e.g 22h2 to 23h2) through Windows Update

 ## Disabling secureboot

 #### Make a backup of your rooted boot image